 The Gili Island are known for their crystal clear waters and abundant sea life.
 You can expect to spot sea turtles, lionfish, eels, rays, and lots of other amazing aquatic animals.
 There is an underwater sculpture called “The Nest” by Jason deCaires Taylor that has become quite famous on Instagram and makes for some pretty remarkable underwater photos if you rent a GoPro.

 If you want to go snorkeling on Gili Trawangan here are group snorkeling trips that leave 3 times a day and cost just 100,000 IDR (~$7) per person.
 They visit all three islands and follow the same route every day that includes the ring of sunken statues (“The Nest”), turtle point on the northern side of Gili Meno, and a few other scenic spots.
 But be warned that the boat holds 25 people and they will make every attempt to fill it up.
 So if you want any elbow room on the boat or solitude in the water this might not be the best option for you.

 Our recommendation is to hire a private boat.
 If you ask around you should be able to hire a boat and captain to take you on a private snorkeling trip for the day for ~1,000,000 IDR (~$70) including snorkel mask and fins.
 If you can round up 4-5 people to join you on your private boat trip it will make your snorkeling experience much more enjoyable and will only cost you around $12-15 per person!

 2. Get your PADI Certification

-Scuba diving is probably the most popular activity on the Gili Islands and they are one of the cheapest places in the world to get your PADI certification.
+Scuba diving in the Gili Islands one of the most popular activities and they are one of the cheapest places in the world to get your PADI certification.
 You’ll find the main street of Gili Trawangan lined with endless dive shops, each with its own hotel and restaurant attached.
 Almost all of the dive shops on the Gili Islands have great reputations, but if you want to be sure you have a wonderful experience be sure to check out Manta Dive or Blue Marlin.